-Winner: MyFinB (Singapore)
+Winner: MyFinB (Malaysia)

 Honorable mention: Islamicly (the UK)

 Data is king.
 And the nominated firms in the category of Best Data and Analytics Platform for Islamic Finance are kings in their own rights.
-From the largest investment consulting firm in Iran with its own proprietary data and analytics software to award-winning solutions providers from Switzerland, Lebanon and Bangladesh, one Singaporean firm stood out with its artificial intelligence (AI)-driven platform which is currently being used across 28 countries to make impactful business decisions.
+From the largest investment consulting firm in Iran with its own proprietary data and analytics software to award-winning solutions providers from Switzerland, Lebanon and Bangladesh, one Malaysian firm stood out with its artificial intelligence (AI)-driven platform which is currently being used across 28 countries to make impactful business decisions.

 With data points from at least two million enterprises and 40,000 publicly listed companies across over 30 industry groups, MyFinB’s AI technology cuts across eight major sectors: financial institutions, corporates, government agencies, accounting/auditing firms, credit bureaus, stock exchanges, universities and trade associations.

 Like most data and analytics platforms, MyFinB’s technology enables users to evaluate risks and returns.
 However, the company has the advantage of also providing analysis beyond descriptive and diagnostic – using qualitative and quantitative information, its proprietary AI machines are able to predict outcomes and map out scenarios while producing recommendations to address issues.
 In other words, it provides predictive and prescriptive action plans.
 In addition to that, the AI platform is integrated with marketplace features, connecting any potential financing seekers with the right partners, advisors, specialists and financiers to achieve their objectives.